-• Value friends who care enough to reprove you!
+Value friends who care enough to reprove you!

-It is very difficult, if not impossible, to mature without receiving admonition!
+It is not possible to mature deeply without receiving admonition!
 Solomon makes this point over and over to those who want to be wise and spiritually successful.

-Prov 9:8 - Do not reprove a scoffer, lest he hate you.
-Reprove a wise man, and he will love you.
-Prov 10:17 - He is on the path of life who heeds instruction, but he who forsakes reproof goes astray.
+(Prov 10:17) - He is on the path of life who heeds instruction, but he who forsakes reproof goes astray.

-Prov 12:1 - Whoever loves discipline loves knowledge, but he who hates reproof is stupid.
-Prov 13:18 - Poverty and shame will come to him who neglects discipline, but he who regards reproof will be honored.
+(Prov 12:1) - Whoever loves discipline loves knowledge, but he who hates reproof is stupid.

+(Prov 13:18) - Poverty and shame will come to him who neglects discipline, but he who regards reproof will be honored.

-Prov 15:5 - A fool rejects his father's discipline, but he who regards reproof is prudent.
+(Prov 15:5) - A fool rejects his father's discipline, but he who regards reproof is prudent.

-Prov 15:32,33 - He who neglects discipline despises himself, but he who listens to reproof acquires understanding.
-The fear of the LORD is the instruction for wisdom, And before honor comes humility.
+(Prov 15:32,33) - He who neglects discipline despises himself, but he who listens to reproof acquires understanding.
+The fear of the LORD is the instruction for wisdom, and before honor comes humility.

-Prov 17:10 - A rebuke goes deeper into one who has understanding than a hundred blows into a fool.
+(Prov 17:10) - A rebuke goes deeper into one who has understanding than a hundred blows into a fool.